 Session Chair: Patrick Aguilar, WashU

-Katharina Lewellen (Dartmouth), Giorgo Sertsios (University of Wisconsin-Madison), Jiadi Xu (University of Wisconsin-Madison)
+Katharina Lewellen (Dartmouth), Giorgo Sertsios (University of Wisconsin-Milwaukee), Jiadi Xu (University of Wisconsin-Milwaukee)

 Presenter: Giorgo Sertsios